dandelion-systems/mediameta/README.md

 Intepreter Function | Action
 --- | ---
+ExifVersion | Returns a version string, e.g. _2.3_
+FlashpixVersion | Returns a version string InteroperabilityVersion | Returns a version string ExposureTime | Returns a rational in seconds ShutterSpeedValue | Returns an APEX value, e.g. _2.0 Ev_ ApertureValue | Returns an APEX value ExposureBiasValue | Returns an APEX value MaxApertureValue | Returns an APEX value BrightnessValue | Returns an APEX value or _Unknown_ if 0xFFFFFFFF is found FocalLength | Returns a focal length in mm, e.g. _4 mm_ FocalLengthIn35mmFilm | Returns a focal length in mm LensSpecification | Returns a string with min and max focal length and min Fnumber for both, e.g. _f min = 18 (f/1.8), f max = 24 (f/1.8)_
 FNumber | Converts a rational value of FNumber to a string 'f/__' with a decimal value following the slash GPSLatitude | Converts GPS latitude to dd°mm'ss"N format, e.g. _41°4'0.6"_ GPSLongitude | Same as GPSLatitude but for the longtitude